Dr Mic Spencer

 - Head of Composition

-- The music of Dillon, Feldman, Ferneyhough, Hespos, Lachenmann, Maxwell Davies, Spahlinger, Xenakis
+- the music of Dillon, Feldman, Redhead, Ferneyhough, Hespos, Lachenmann, Lim, Maxwell Davies, Clara Schumann, Spahlinger, Xenakis

 - MA (Hons), Scottish Literature and Music, University of Glasgow